solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

 - `min_update_delay_seconds` - Minimum number of seconds required between
   aggregator rounds.

-The first three configs listed above are directly related to the accuracy and reliability of a data feed.

-The `min_job_results` field represents the minimum amount of successful responses from data sources an oracle must receive before it can submit its response onchain.
-Meaning if `min_job_results` is three, each oracle has to pull from three job sources.
-The higher this number, the more reliable and accurate the data on the feed will be.
-This also limits the impact that a single data source can have on the result.

-The `min_oracle_results` field is the minimum amount of oracle responses required for a round to be successful.
-Remember, each oracle in a queue pulls data from each source defined as a job.
-The oracle then takes the weighted median of the responses from the sources and submits that median onchain.
-The program then waits for `min_oracle_results` of weighted medians and takes the median of that, which is the final result stored in the data feed account.

-The `min_update_delay_seconds` field is directly related to a feed’s update cadence. `min_update_delay_seconds` must have passed between one round of updates and the next one before the Switchboard program will accept results.
+These fields are important when determining the accuracy and reliability of a data feed.
+For example, the higher the value for `min_job_results`, the more reliable and accurate the data from the feed will be, as each oracle has to pull from multiple job sources.

 It can help to look at the jobs tab of a feed in Switchboard's explorer.
 For example, you can look at the